kalaspuff/tomodachi/README.rst

 * ``protobuf``: for protobuf support in envelope transformation and message serialization.
 * ``aiodns``: to use ``aiodns`` as the DNS resolver for ``aiohttp``.
 * ``brotli``: to use ``brotli`` compression in ``aiohttp``.
+* ``opentelemetry-exporter-prometheus``: to use the experimental OTEL meter provider for Prometheus.

 Services and their dependencies, together with runtime utilities like ``tomodachi``, should preferably always be installed and run in isolated environments like Docker containers or virtual environments.